 Fatigue was the most debilitating symptom I experienced with Hashimoto’s.
-It started eight years before I was finally diagnosed in 2009, after I contracted mono (the Epstein-Barr virus) in college.
-I needed to sleep for 12 hours each night to be able to function, and by “function” I mean after hitting the snooze button on my alarm clock for two hours (ask my poor husband), I would drag myself out of bed and then had to drink 4-6 cups of caffeine everyday to keep myself awake.
-I often had Red Bull and Pepsi for breakfast and was the epitome of “wired but tired”.
+It started eight years before I was finally diagnosed in 2009, after I had contracted mono (the Epstein-Barr virus) in college.
+I needed to sleep for 12 hours each night to be able to function… and by “function,” I mean after hitting the snooze button on my alarm clock for two hours (ask my poor husband), I would drag myself out of bed and then had to drink 4 to 6 cups of caffeine every day to keep myself awake.
+I often had Red Bull and Pepsi for breakfast, and was the epitome of “wired but tired.”

-I saw numerous doctors, and I was offered antidepressants, stimulant medications used for narcolepsy and ADHD, but no one thought to check my poor little thyroid.
-I then came across “chronic fatigue syndrome”, and was discouraged that there was “no cure”, so I slept half of my early twenties away thinking that I better just deal with it since no one could help me anyway.
+I saw numerous doctors, and I was offered antidepressants and stimulant medications used for narcolepsy and ADHD, but no one thought to check my poor little thyroid.
+I then came across “chronic fatigue syndrome,” which seemed to fit my symptoms, and was discouraged that there was “no cure” (at least not according to conventional medicine).
+I slept half of my early twenties away thinking that I had better just deal with it, since no one could help me anyway.

 When I was finally diagnosed with Hashimoto’s, part of me was relieved.
 I thought that I would finally get more energy.
 But this was not the case.
-Sure the thyroid medication helped; instead of sleeping for 12 hours, I only needed 11 hours of sleep after starting medications.
-But I didn’t give up.
+Sure, the thyroid medication helped; instead of sleeping for 12 hours, I only needed 11 hours of sleep.
+But I didn’t stop there.
 At the time of my diagnosis, I was working as a consultant pharmacist and had become accustomed to researching emerging healthcare information.
 Finding a way to get myself better became my mission.

 It took me almost three years after my Hashimoto’s diagnosis to get my energy back, and I hope that some of the strategies that I used will help you get yours back too.

-If you are dealing with Hashimoto’s fatigue, I’d like to share with you a few tips to get your energy back:
+If you are dealing with Hashimoto’s fatigue, I’d like to share a few tips with you: